Learning Personalized Treatment Decisions in Precision Medicine: Disentangling Treatment Assignment Bias in Counterfactual Outcome Prediction and Biomarker Identification: Introduction

 \section{Introduction}

-The application of machine learning (ML) to observational data offers significant potential for advancing precision medicine.
+The application of machine learning (ML) and artificial intelligence (AI) to observational data offers significant potential for advancing precision medicine.
 In particular, domains such as personalized diagnostics and prognosis as well as therapy decision support are poised to be primary beneficiaries.
 To make progress on the latter, much effort has been put into transitioning from learning average treatment effects (ATE) to personalized treatment effects, referred to as conditional average treatment effects (CATE) \citep{bica2021real, curth2024using}.
-A critical challenge in this domain remains \textit{counterfactual} predictions —the task of determining what would have happened had a different action been taken instead of the \textit{factual} one.
+A critical challenge in this domain remains \textit{counterfactual} prediction — the task of determining what would have happened had a different action been taken instead of the \textit{factual} one.

 Randomized Controlled Trials (RCTs) are considered the gold standard for supporting treatment decision in healthcare because they lack treatment selection bias, which arises when treatment assignment is biased toward specific patient characteristics and generally complicates prediction \citep{hariton2018randomised}.
 However, RCTs face limitations, such as high costs, ethical concerns, and challenges in generalizing findings to broader populations.
 Moreover, in the context of high-dimensional data, it is impossible to control for all variables.
 On the other hand, the abundant and diverse nature of retrospective observational data offers promising opportunities for learning personalized treatment decisions with ML models.
 However, the treatment selection bias present in such data can lead to skewed or unrepresentative predictions.